 Estates face tax situations that are intertwined with legal issues.
 The Pennsylvania inheritance tax creates questions such as how to value real estate for inheritance taxes, how right of survivorship property is taxed, and whether inheritance taxes will trigger a later capital gains tax.

-Litigation in Orphans’ Court
+Petitions in Orphans’ Court

 Some legal issues can only be resolved by a judge.
 Executors must often obtain court approval to take a certain action, rectify a problem, or to close an estate.
 We represent executors for “remedial litigation” in Orphans’ Court.
 This means we file and litigate petitions in Orphans’ Court if necessary to ensure the estate is done right.

 Our client was the primary caregiver of his mother for many years.
 He also maintained her home for a long time and contributed money for its maintenance.
 As his mother moved through the later stages of life, he moved into the home to assist with the property.
 Our client’s mother was generally in good health, but he was concerned that she was unable to keep everything in working order.

 Our client came to our office years later to find out if probate was required and what tasks should be done.
 He was confident that probate could be avoided because his name was on the deed.
 He presented the deed and explained that his mother had placed his name on the deed a number of years prior to her passing.